surbhi-nijhara/techtumblr/mongodb-guide/doc_source/mongodb-data-encryption-strategy.md

 Source: https://docs.mongodb.com/manual/core/security-client-side-encryption/

 While automatic field level encryption seems the first and obvious choice given that it is less verbose, do check for following limitations early on to meet your business requirements.
 It restricts doing the following:<br/>
-a) Encrypting individual elements of an array.
-The entire array field can be encrypted.<br/>
+a) Encrypting individual elements of an array is not possible at this time.
+The entire array field needs to be encrypted.<br/>
 b) Even if you are good with encryption entire array field, it does not allow the 'Deterministic' encryption type.
 Only 'Randomized is supported.'<br/>
 The reference is (here)[https://docs.mongodb.com/manual/reference/security-client-side-automatic-json-schema/].

 **Manual Field Encryption**:
+Manual Feild Encryption does not include the mongocryptd daemon and hence the explicit encryption, decryption methids need to be called.

 ![\[Diagram for Encryption:\]](https://github.com/surbhi-nijhara/techtumblr/blob/field-encryption/mongodb-guide/diag_source/field-encrypt-arch.png?raw=true)